About Us • Our Staff

 Teen Artist Transporter, she/her

-Kathi is an exceptional person who is an integral part of our team at AIR.
-Not only does she play a crucial role in transporting our teen artists, but she also serves as a mentor at The School of the South in Seewanee, TN.
 Kathi loves reading and exploring fiber arts, with a particular love for knitting and crocheting.
 She spent many years traveling the world through serving in the Navy, and one of the fascinating places she lived was Iceland.
 She believes that everyone has unique gifts to give to the world, and AIR provides youth the environment to find and bring forth their gifts.

-Favorite Creative Mediums: Fiber and Crochet
+Favorite Creative Mediums: Music & Fiber Arts

-Favorite Creative Medium: Digital Art
+Favorite Creative Medium: Glass

 “When I was a teenager, engaging in the arts gave me an outlet to process challenges and a visual means to communicate difficult emotions.
 I feel so proud to work for an organization that provides equitable access to the arts for young women in our community, and a platform for their creative expression.”

-– Cara Cabral, AIR Program Director
+– Cara Cabral, AIR Staff Alum